 Based on its material CSR issues (materiality), the Nabtesco Group has been promoting Group-wide efforts to reduce greenhouse gas emissions and to enforce energy-saving activities as part of its measures against climate change.
 We have not only introduced environment-related incentive systems such as the energy conservation activity commendation program, energy-saving product certification system, and environmental contribution achievement ranks but also strive to steadily reduce greenhouse gas emissions through the implementation of NEMS and by quantitatively monitoring the status and effects of Group-wide efforts.

 In November 2016, the Paris Agreement*1, an international framework for countermeasures against climate change beyond 2020, came into effect and the 2 degrees Celsius target*2 was adopted as an international target.
 In response, the Nabtesco Group set a long-term target for reducing greenhouse gas emissions, which has been approved by the SBT (Science Based Targets)*3 Initiative.

 The Nabtesco Group also advocates the measures taken by the CDP*4of the United Kingdom to mitigate the impact of climate change and reduce greenhouse gas emissions.
 In FY2010, we began to disclose the Nabtesco Group’s climate change strategies and greenhouse gas emissions to the CDP to enhance the transparency of our own efforts.
-In FY2018, Nabtesco Corporation was selected for inclusion in the Climate A List, the highest rating from the CDP, and was selected as one of the CDP's Supplier Engagement leaders.
-In addition, we will also start to support the Task Force on Climate-related Financial Disclosures (TCFD)*5reported in 2017 to the Financial Stability Board (FSB)*6
+Nabtesco Corporation was selected for inclusion in the Climate A List, the highest CDP rating, from FY2016 to FY2018 and was selected as one of the CDP's Supplier Engagement leaders in FY2018.
+In addition, we announced our support for the Task Force on Climate-related Financial Disclosures (TCFD)*5, reported this to the Financial Stability Board (FSB)*6, and begun efforts to uphold this declaration.
+Going forward, along with the progress of our efforts, we will disclose climate change related information in accordance with the TCFD.